finanalyst/raku-pod-render/RenderPod.md

 ```
 method emit-and-renew-processed-state
 ```
+Returns the PodFile object (see below) containing the data collected from a processed file.
+The rendered text is not kept, and should be handled before using this method.

-Deletes any previously processed pod, keeping the template engine cache Returns the pod-structure deleted as a Hash, for storage in an array when multiple files are processed.
+A new PodFile object is instantiatedd, which deletes any previously processed pod, keeping the template engine cache

 ## file-wrap
 ```